aeonSolutions/AeonLabs-AI-Volvo-MKII-Open-Hardware/KiCad Footprint/readme.md

 <br>

-This is the KiCad footprints available for this open hardware electronics.
+This folder contains the KiCad footprints for this project's open hardware electronics and each is available with a [creative commons share alike non-commercial license](https://creativecommons.org/licenses/by-nc-sa/4.0/deed.en) .
 Each footprint was carefully measurened and It has the exact measurements and dimensions as the ones found on models from 2000 and 2004.
-If you like it and use it on your own hardware designs please support this project, [click here](https://github.com/sponsors/aeonSolutions) to learn how.
-Thank you 🙏.
+If you like it and use it on your own hardware designs please support this project, [click here](https://github.com/sponsors/aeonSolutions) to learn how. <br> Thank you 🙏.